 Create more complex tasks as your students improve their skills.
 Students can work with task cards, and build up to playing games, like “I Have, Who Has.”

-((Shameless plug ? – If you have some struggling students, I encourage you to check out my Counting Dots Products in my Teachers Pay Teachers Store.
+((Shameless plug ? – If you have some struggling students, I encourage you to check out my Counting Dots Bundle of Resources in my Teachers Pay Teachers Store.
 Simply click the above link or just visit my store and click on the category for “Money Resources” along the left side of the store.))

 Continue to build on student skills by changing the coin amounts, and the amount of coins you provide them to sort.